 Graduate Applications Tips for Computer Science Students

 A graduate application is made up of many parts, and each part serves a purpose and speaks to a different audience.
-Keep in mind the readers of these applications want to be confident the applicant has the knowledge and passion to succeed at graduate school.
+Remember that the readers of these applications want to be confident that the applicant has the knowledge and passion to succeed in graduate school.

-To increase the chances of success, It often helps to have a short list of schools that best fit the student’s profile.
+To increase the chances of success, it is often helpful to have a short list of schools that best fit the student’s profile.
 For example, this will help find a good match between the student and the prof. Not all schools are this way, but before considering a student, the professor may want to know if the student has skills and interests in the same area as the professor.
-While profs may accept students who are generally skilled, all students will likely perform better if they share similar interests as the professor’s planned research direction.
-It is with this in mind I provide a few tips on how students can design tier applications to help find good pairs between graduates and professors, which will make the graduate student program more synergistic—starting with the purpose of each component of the application and what is important to communicate.
+While professors may accept generally skilled students, all students will likely perform better if they share interests similar to the professor’s planned research direction.
+It is with this in mind I provide a few tips on how students can design tier applications to help find good pairs between graduates and professors, which will make the graduate student program more synergistic—starting with the purpose of each component of the application and what is essential to communicate.

 Transcripts or Grades (learning ability)

 Good grades show that a student can study and learn.
-Learning is an important skill for graduate school as most of the job will be spent learning, whether in class or generating new knowledge for the research community.
-Getting good grades is important but possibly not the most important aspect of the application.
+Learning is an essential skill for graduate school as most of the job will be spent learning, whether in class or generating new knowledge for the research community.
+Getting good grades is important but possibly not the most critical aspect of the application.

 The CV (leadership and independence)